Fertility Law – Frequently Asked Questions

 Under the filing requirements for notifiable transactions, a separate information return is required for each transaction within a series.
 However, in some cases, a single information return that provides details of every transaction within the series may be sufficient.

-For taxpayers entering into a transaction for their own benefit, a defence against penalties imposed for failure to comply with reporting requirements may be available, if they have exercised a degree of care, diligence, and skill in determining whether the transaction qualifies as a reportable or notifiable transaction.
+A person who obtains or expects to obtain a tax benefit from a notifiable transaction and for taxpayers entering into such transactions for their own benefit, a defence against penalties imposed for failure to comply with reporting requirements may be available, if they have exercised a degree of care, diligence, and skill in determining whether the transaction qualifies as a notifiable transaction.
 This exemption recognizes that if a person has taken reasonable measures to assess the nature of the transaction and has acted in a manner that a reasonably prudent person would in comparable circumstances, there is no obligation to file an information return.
 For example, this defence may be available where the taxpayer seeks the opinion of their advisors regarding potential reporting obligations and is informed by the advisors that there is no requirement to file.

 Failure to report or late filing of a reportable or notifiable transaction can result in penalties imposed on taxpayers.
 The specific penalties are as follows: